brmson/dataset-sts/README.md

 is very hard for machine models as it often requires significant world modelling and reasoning.
 This dataset had been Kaggle-only, but a more limited few hundreds questions dataset has been promised to be released publicly soon.

-### Stack Exchange

-https://archive.org/details/stackexchange could yield question paraphrases after some datacrunching; post-processed dataset submissions welcome!

-(dos Santos, 2015) http://www.aclweb.org/anthology/P15-2114 used two
-communities (Ask Ubuntu and English) to benchmark some similarity models.
-He recommended using the https://github.com/taolei87/rcnn dataset instead, but there is a lot more to mine.

 Algorithm References